VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the colour attachment descriptions.md

 - **VK_ATTACHMENT_STORE_OP_STORE** we store rendered data in memory to read later.
 - **VK_ATTACHMENT_STORE_OP_DONT_CARE** stuff in the framebuffer will be undefined after rendering operations.

 For a standard colour attachment description you'll want to clear the framebuffer at the beginning of swapchain which will be the **loadOp** setting.
-The want to store the result of the operation so we can see what's rendered, this is the **storeOp**.
+For **storeOp** you'll want to store the result of the operation so we can see what's rendered.

 We don't care about the stencil data because we're not using it.